Your cookie preferences

 How do I avoid being overcharged by my energy supplier?

 Millions of households in the UK are overcharged by their energy supplier.
 In order to avoid being overcharged, take a meter reading regularly and send it to your supplier.
-They will then review your reading versus the estimated amount you pay monthly and see if you are owed money or adjust your bill for the next month.
+It will then review your reading against the estimated amount you pay monthly and see if you are owed money or adjust your bill for the next month.

 How do I read my energy meter?